confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

 Searching algorithms
 ====================

+..
+Todo:: define search; introduce linear and binary search; mention other algorithms.

 Linear search
 -------------

-A *linear search* is the most basic kind of search method.
+Linear search is the most basic kind of search method.
 It involves checking each element of the list in turn, until the desired element is found.

 For example, suppose that we want to find the number 3.8 in the following list: